BEST ROULETTE STRATEGIEStested a million times

 The problem here is that although you will win most of the time, you will win much less than you will lose the rest 33 % of the time.

-Since no matter where the ball lands the odds are the same, you should get a feeling where Mr. James Bond would take us if we spin the wheel 37 times and a different number falls each time.
+Since the odds are the same no matter where the ball lands, you should get a feeling where Mr. James Bond would take us if we were to spin the wheel 37 times and a different number fell each time.

 $15 + 6*$5 + 18*$8 – 12*$20 = -$51

-That means you will have $51 less on average every 37 rounds.
+This means that you will have $51 less on average every 37 rounds.

 THE LABOUCHERE ROULETTE STRATEGY

-This last strategy is the most complex to explain and to follow.
+This last strategy is the most complex one to explain and to follow.

-Then you split the amount into a sequence of smaller numbers, which add up to your winning amount.
+Then you split this amount into a sequence of smaller numbers which add up to your winning amount.
 In this case let’s make it 1, 2, 2, 3, 1, 1.
-It can be anything really, any length and any numbers you want as long as they add up to your winning amount.
+It can be anything really; any length and any numbers you want, as long as they add up to your desired winning amount.

 The Labouchere roulette strategy is also a progressive betting system because it increases your bets when you lose.